mercurius-js/mercurius-typescript/packages/mercurius-codegen/README.md

 import Fastify from 'fastify'
-import mercurius from 'mercurius' import { buildSchema } from 'graphql' import mercuriusCodegen, { loadSchemaFiles } from 'mercurius-codegen'
+import mercurius from 'mercurius' import { buildSchema } from 'graphql' import { codegenMercurius, loadSchemaFiles } from 'mercurius-codegen'

 const app = Fastify()